melmoth-der-wanderer/quality-assurance-engineer-test/README.md

 ---

 ### CI
 Have been used Github Actions.
 Job is running automatically on the `push` action.
-See details `.github/workflows/playwright.yml`
+See details `.github/workflows/playwright.yml`.
+This job will run full regression test suite in 3 browsers.
+In real life there will be different options to manipulate the numbers of tests and browsers to provide: Smoke, Acceptance and Regression tasks for different purposes.

 ## Local Set Up